uhuc-de/minecraft-vanilla-server-toolset/README.md

 Minecraft Vanilla Server Toolset
 ================================

-The Minecraft Vanilla Server Toolset version 2 (mvst2) is a compilation of different skripts.
-This bundle isn't a "all-round carefree package" for wannabe serveradministrators who want an "easy to use" Window where they can click through.
+The Minecraft Vanilla Server Toolset is a compilation of different skripts.
+This bundle isn't a "all-round carefree package" for wannabe serveradministrators who want an "easy to use" window, where they can click through.
 If you are familiar with Linux and the Shell you should have no problems to run the skripts and maybe edit them as you like.

 Features